Anti-Patterns

 When to use

-- Lift recurring procedures into agent-skills and stable rules into a constitutional charter.
+• Put prompts under PR review with a length budget (prompt-versioning), lift procedures into agent-skills, and move stable rules into a constitutional charter.

 Diagram, neighbourhood map, code examples, related patterns and full provenance.